-It is my opinion that there is sufficient evidence for a causal relationship between TCE exposure associated with drinking water at Camp Lejeune and kidney cancer.
-There was sufficient evidence from human studies from the 3 meta-analyses.
-In addition, my evaluation of the Hill criteria provided additional support for my opinion.
+Vinyl chloride.
+It is my opinion that there is below equipoise evidence for a causal relationship between vinyl chloride exposure associated with drinking water at Camp Lejeune and Parkinson's disease due to the paucity of epidemiologic and mechanistic studies.